Domain314/Discord-Bot314/README.md

 # Discord-GPT314

-This bot will take promot requests from users and forward them to openAI's api
+This bot will take proompt requests from users and forward them to openAI's api